Tax Compliance and Planning · · 24 min read

 Leverage Tax-Advantaged Accounts and Exemptions

-Tax-advantaged accounts are pretty nifty ways to understand how to reduce capital gains tax on your profits.
+Tax-advantaged accounts are pretty nifty ways to understand how to reduce taxes on your profits.
 Let’s take a look at a few options you might want to consider:

-1. Retirement Accounts: When you contribute to accounts like 401(k)s or IRAs, your investments can grow without being taxed right away.
-You’ll only pay capital gains tax when you take the money out, which is usually at a lower rate during retirement, illustrating how to reduce capital gains tax.
+1. Contributing to retirement accounts: When you contribute to accounts like 401(k)s or IRAs, your investments can grow without being taxed right away.
+You’ll only pay when you take the money out, which is usually at a lower rate during retirement, illustrating how to save on taxes.
 Sounds good, right?

-2. Health Savings Accounts (HSAs): If you qualify, HSAs are a fantastic way to save for medical expenses.
+2. Health Savings Accounts: If you qualify, HSAs are a fantastic way to save for medical expenses.
 You can make tax-free contributions, watch your savings grow tax-free, and withdraw money tax-free when you need it.
-This can really help lower your taxable income.
+This can really help lower your tax burden.

-3. Qualified Small Business Stock (QSBS): If you hold onto QSBS for over five years, you might be in for a treat!
-You could qualify for a hefty tax exemption on profits under Section 1202 of the Internal Revenue Code, allowing you to exclude up to 100% of the profit from selling that stock.
+3. Qualified Small Business Stock: If you hold onto QSBS for over five years, you might be in for a treat!
+You could qualify for a hefty tax exclusion, allowing you to exclude up to 100% of the profit from selling that stock.
 How cool is that?

-4. Investing in Opportunity Zones can help you learn how to reduce capital gains tax and even defer them.
-By putting your profits into a Qualified Opportunity Fund, you can push off the tax on those profits until you sell the investment.
+4. Investing in opportunity zones can help you learn how to reduce capital gains taxes and even defer them.
+By putting your profits into a qualified opportunity fund, you can push off the tax on those profits until you sell the investment.

-Using these strategies can really boost your tax efficiency and help you grow your finances over the long haul.
+Using these strategies can really boost your financial health and help you grow your finances over the long haul.
 So, why not explore these options and see how they can work for you?

 The central idea is tax-advantaged accounts, with branches showing different options available.
 Each branch explains how it can help reduce capital gains tax, making it easier to see the potential benefits.